 The CNS controls hormone releases from glands like the pituitary and the adrenal glands.
 Since the endocrine system controls the immune system and the CNS controls the endocrine system, there is a clear chain of command that provides a reason for checking CNS functionality any time there is an immune system issue.

 Having made the connection between allergies and the immune system as well as the immune system and the CNS, we can now consider ways to boost the CNS as a means of benefiting allergy sufferers.
 Therefore, we would like to introduce you to upper cervical chiropractic care as a means of getting the CNS into good working order.
 Here are three ways that upper cervical misalignments can affect CNS function:

 It thus makes sense to check a patient for an upper cervical misalignment when trying to help the CNS function optimally.
 That is exactly what an upper cervical practitioner will do for a patient with allergies.
-Diagnostic imaging is used to precisely detect atlas misalignments.
-Then, a gentle correction can be administered either by hand or with an adjusting instrument.
-The result can be providing more blood flow to the brain, taking pressure off the brainstem, or relieving intracranial pressure by helping the CSF to drain properly.
+Upper cervical practitioners utilize diagnostic imaging to precisely detect atlas misalignments.
+Then, they perform a gentle correction either by hand or with an adjusting instrument.
+The result can be providing more blood flow to the brain.
+Also, taking pressure off the brainstem, or relieving intracranial pressure by helping the CSF to drain properly.

 If you suffer from allergies, it is worth determining if something is affecting proper CNS function.
 Contact an upper cervical chiropractor in your area to schedule an examination.
 If this reveals a misalignment, a gentle adjustment may set you on the path to better health and well-being.